-Our school field trip programs are grounded in interdisciplinary outdoor science, connected directly to academic standards and best practices.
-Each program is custom-built to the age, grade, and subject area of the visiting classroom, and is taught by our experienced team of teacher-naturalists.
+Our field trip programs are grounded in interdisciplinary outdoor science, connected directly to academic standards and best practices.
+Each program is custom-built to the age, grade, and subject area of the visiting group, and is taught by our experienced team of teacher-naturalists.
 And they are a lot of fun!
 We offer field trips to the Center and select off-site locations year-round.
 Our most popular program options include:

-For information on pricing and schedule availability, please contact Alina Garner, schools program lead: 294-5099, [email protected]
+For more program options and information on pricing and schedule availability, please contact Alina Garner, schools program lead: 406-294-5099, [email protected]

 As our largest and longest-running program, ANTS provides year-long, field-trip-based programming to elementary school students in Billings and the surrounding area.
 In the 2019-2020 school year, more than 80 individual classes are enrolled, including every 4th-grade class in Billings Public Schools as well as classes from nine other districts.
 Grade-specific and standards-aligned, ANTS is an interdisciplinary science and Indian Education for All program, combining content and pedagogical approach in a way that is responsive to land and culture.
 Most of our ANTS classrooms are 3rd, 4th, or 5th grade.
 The program has been featured at a number of professional conferences in Montana and the region as a model of connecting classrooms with nature.